fd0e/site-1/wiki/pages/getting-started.md

 - Open a terminal.
 Try ctrl + alt + t.
 - `ssh your_username@tilde.team`
-- Enter your password.
+- Enter your ssh key passphrase (if you set one).

 ### MacOS

 - Browse to Applications/Utilities/Terminal and launch Terminal (or press cmd+space, start typing Terminal, and press return)
 - `ssh your_username@tilde.team`
-- Enter your password.
+- Enter your ssh key passphrase (if you set one).

 ## Finding your index.php file